LED: Light Enhanced Depth Estimation at Night: ROI Details

 To assess the impact of the LED pattern, we define a Region of Interest (ROI) representing the illuminated area in most images and calculate our metrics within this region.
 We center-crop the image to $640 \times 640$\,px and then resize it to $320 \times 320$\,px.
 In the resulting image, the ROI consists of pixels with coordinates satisfying: $20 \leq p_x \leq 270$ and $165 \leq p_y \leq 210$, where $p_x$ and $p_y$ are the pixel coordinates along the $x$ and $y$ axes, respectively.

-\section{ROI-Only Training}
+\subsection{ROI-Only Training}

-To assess our method's impact, we focus on the illuminated area.
+To assess the impact of our method, we focus on the illuminated area.
 Thus, it is reasonable to evaluate performance when trained exclusively within the ROI.
 We report results of this experiment in \cref{tab:res_roi-only}.
 We observe that training solely within the ROI enhances Abs Rel and Sq Rel metrics, although other metrics show a decline.
-Since the network's ability to estimate depth beyond the ROI is valuable for many applications, we opt not to pursue this approach.
+Since the network's ability to estimate depth beyond the ROI is valuable for many applications, we do not pursue this approach of ROI-only training.